Is Naples Florida a Good Place to Live?

 As Realtors, often clients will ask to see property in Bonita Springs or Estero (also part of our sales area) as well as Naples real estate.
 Soon, the differences become crystal clear.

-So what is it about Naples that sets it apart from other cities in Florida?
-Here’s the top ten reasons why Naples, Florida is hands-down the best place to live in the world:
+Without further ado, here’s the top ten reasons why Naples, Florida is hands-down the best place to live in the world:

 10. Beaches – The Naples, Florida beachfront stretches for over 7 miles and contains some of the cleanest sand and Gulf waters that you will ever experience.
 Naples beaches are some of the best in the world.
 They often make top 10 lists of the best beaches around the world.
 Recently Dr. Beach, Stephen Leatherman, included Delnor-Wiggins Pass State Park beach in Naples, FL and nearby Barefoot Beach in his Top 10 Beaches for 2014.